-Some cards charge foreign currency transaction/conversion fees of 3.5%
+Some cards charge foreign currency transaction/conversion fees of 3.5 percent

 When you make a purchase in a foreign currency, whether while travelling or online, you are already at the mercy of a fluctuating exchange rate.
 It might seem that you are getting a bargain, but often you won’t really know how much it’s going to cost you in Australian dollars until the transaction hits your account.

 Then, with most credit cards, there are the added fees that the bank charges for foreign currency transactions and conversion into Australian dollars, a combination of the bank’s own processing fee and a charge payable to Visa, AmEx or Mastercard.
-This combined charge is typically 3%, or more, of the purchase amount, and it can be as high as 3.5%.
+This combined charge is typically 3 percent of the purchase amount, and it can be as high as 3.5 percent.

-So your bargain New York hotel room at USD125 per night may already be costing you AUD180, depending on what the exchange rate is doing.
-Add 3.5% to that amount, and you’re looking at USD186.30 before you’ve even had breakfast.
+So your bargain New York hotel room at $US125 per night may already be costing you $AU175, depending on what the exchange rate is doing.
+Add 3.5 percent to that amount, and you’re looking at $US181 before you’ve even had breakfast.
 Nasty.

-Use a 28 Degrees Platinum Mastercard and avoid that 3.5% fee altogether.
+Use a 28 Degrees Platinum Mastercard and avoid that 3.5 percent fee altogether.

-Some cards charge a fee for cash withdrawals from an overseas ATMs
+Some cards charge a fee for cash withdrawals from overseas ATMs

 When you’re on home soil you probably make a habit of using your own bank or card issuer’s ATM, in order to avoid the transaction fees that come with using another bank’s machine.
 Trouble is, once you’re overseas you won’t find any of your own bank’s ATMs.
 So, if you need to withdraw cash from your credit card account you may be stung for an overseas ATM withdrawal fee, normally at least $4.
-This is in addition to any cash advance fee payable (which for the 28 Degrees Platinum Mastercard is 3%, rather higher than the 2% fee many banks charge).
+This is in addition to any cash advance fee payable (which for the 28 Degrees Platinum Mastercard is 3 percent, rather higher than the 2 percent fee some banks charge).

-But if you use a 28 Degrees Platinum Mastercard, there will be no overseas ATM withdrawal fee.
+But if you use a 28 Degrees Platinum Mastercard, there will at least be no overseas ATM withdrawal fee.